vipsh18/vipsh18/README.md

 ## Hello everyone 👋

 I am
-- 🏫 An **aspiring software developer** currently pursuing M.C.A (Master of Computer Applications) from _GGSIPU_
+- 🏫 An **aspiring software developer** currently pursuing M.C.A.
+(Master of Computer Applications) from _GGSIPU_
 - 👨‍💻 Currently working on enhancing my algorithmic thinking and skills
 - 🌱 Learning more about **Open Source**
 - ⚡ Fun fact: I am a huge fan of the Marvel franchise

 ### 🔭 I am looking forward to...
-- 🏢 career opportunities involving communities where I can put my skills to proper use
+- ✨ career opportunities involving communities where I can put my skills to proper use
 - 🤝 contribute to open source projects
 - ♿ create accessible software for all sections of the society
 - 🌏 and I plan on doing that sustainably, trying my best not to harm the environment